 LPs tend to be heavy guitars.
 While some weight-relief methods are employed in construction, all of that wood does add up.
 In the olden days, LPs were even heavier, sometimes tipping the scales at twelve pounds or more.

 Where some players see this as a bad thing, I take the other view.
 I do appreciate a svelte Stratocaster and similar-sized guitars, but I also like a guitar that feels beefy and substantial.

 A Les Paul just feels powerful when you hold it, but does weight mean better tone?
 Again, maybe that’s an argument not within the scope of this article.
-However, if you were of the mind that tonewoods matter when it comes to sound of your guitar, it would stand to reason and more weight means more wood, and that would impact the sound.
+However, if you were of the mind that tonewoods matter when it comes to the sound of your guitar, it would stand to reason, and more weight means more wood, and that would impact the sound.